gkellogg/gkellogg.github.io/_posts/2015-04-18-implementing-csv-on-the-web.md

   - Ruby
   - Semantic Web
 ---
-As I blogged about [before](http://greggkellogg.net/%3Fp%3D293), I&#8217;ve implemented the [current drafts](http://www.w3.org/blog/data/2015/04/16/csv-on-the-web-seeking-comments-and-implementations/) of [CSV on the Web](http://www.w3.org/2013/csvw/wiki/Main_Page) in the [rdf-tabular gem](http://rubygems.org/gems/rdf-tabular).
+As I blogged about [before](http://greggkellogg.net/%3Fp%3D293), I've implemented the [current drafts](http://www.w3.org/blog/data/2015/04/16/csv-on-the-web-seeking-comments-and-implementations/) of [CSV on the Web](http://www.w3.org/2013/csvw/wiki/Main_Page) in the [rdf-tabular gem](http://rubygems.org/gems/rdf-tabular).
 The gem is is available from [rdf-tabular repo](http://github.com/ruby-rdf/rdf-tabular) and is in the public domain ([Unlicense](http://unlicense.org)) and is freely usable by anyone wishing to get a start on their own implementation.
 For those wishing to take an incremental approach, this post describes the basic workings of the gem, highlights more advanced cases necessary to pass the [Test Suite](http://w3c.github.io/csvw/tests/) and attempts to provide some insight into the process of implementing the specifications.

 ## CSVW – in a nutshell

 The basic purpose of the CSVW specifications is to do an informed process of CSVs into an _annotated data model_, and use this model as the basis of creating RDF or JSON.
 At a minimum, this means assuming that the first row of a CSV is a _header row_ containing _titles_ for cells in that CSV, and that each row constitutes a record with properties based on the _column titles_ with values from each cell.
-We&#8217;ll use the canonical example of the [tree-ops](http://w3c.github.io/csvw/tests/tree-ops.csv) example from the [Model for Tabular Data](http://www.w3.org/TR/tabular-data-model/ "Model for Tabular Data and Metadata on the Web")
+We'll use the canonical example of the [tree-ops](http://w3c.github.io/csvw/tests/tree-ops.csv) example from the [Model for Tabular Data](http://www.w3.org/TR/tabular-data-model/ "Model for Tabular Data and Metadata on the Web")

     GID,On Street,Species,Trim Cycle,Inventory Date
     1,ADDISON AV,Celtis australis,Large Tree Routine Prune,10/18/2010